wp-plugins/rssphoto/readme.txt

 RSSPhoto is a Wordpress plugin to display photos from RSS and Atom feeds.
 It includes a widget for easy addition to a sidebar, or it can be configured by shortcode to display on any page.
 Easy theme integration is also possible.
 RSSPhoto includes jQuery-powered, cross-browser compatible slideshow as well as static image display.

-RSSPhoto requires the SimplePie Core Wordpress plugin to parse RSS and Atom feeds.
+RSSPhoto *no longer requires* the SimplePie Core Wordpress plugin to parse RSS and Atom feeds, and instead uses built-in Wordpress functions.
 A cache directory, writable by the server, is required for thumbnail storage.
 The GD library is required for generating thumbnails.
 If the GD library is not present, the script will default to displaying images with the img width/height attributes forced to thumbnail size.

 == Installation ==

-Here are the basic installation instructions:

-   1. Install the SimplePie Core plugin if it's not already installed ([Link](http://wordpress.org/extend/plugins/simplepie-core/ "SimplePie Core plugin")).
+RSSPhoto install simply requires creating a writable directory (default location wp-content/cache) to store thumbnails, and installing/activating the plugin itself:

-   2. If it doesn't already exist, create the directory `/wp-content/cache` and give it permissions of 755
+  1. If it doesn't already exist, create the directory `/wp-content/cache` and give it permissions of 755
-   3. Upload all files to the `/wp-content/plugins/` directory (consider creating an rssphoto subdirectory to hold the plugin files)
+  2. Upload all files to the `/wp-content/plugins/` directory (consider creating an rssphoto subdirectory to hold the plugin files)
-   4. Activate the plugin through the 'Plugins' menu in Wordpress
+  3. Activate the plugin through the 'Plugins' menu in Wordpress

 Probably the easiest way to accomplish step 1 is through an FTP program.
 If you're interested, here's how to do it on the command line:

    1. cd {blog-dir}/wp-content
    2. mkdir cache
    3. chmod 755 cache

+Note that there are *some cases* which may require the SimplePie Core plugin.
+For instance, if your feed does not correctly identify itself as an XML file, certain SimplePie settings must be changed which are not available through the built-in Wordpress SimplePie integration.
+See the FAQ for more information.

 To use the widget: